A p-adic Eisenstein measure for vector-weight automorphic forms: Conventions and Background

 When we need to emphasize over which ring $R$ we work, we sometimes write $\Sh(R)$.
 Let $\mathcal{K}_{\infty}$ be the stabilizer in $G(\IR)$ of the point $i\cdot 1_n$.
 So $\prod_{\sigma\in\Sigma}\mathcal{K}_{\infty}$ is the stabilizer in $\prod_{\sigma\in\Sigma}G(\IR)$ of the point

-Note that we can identify $G(\IR)/\mathcal{K}_{\infty}$ with $\hn$.
+Note that we can identify $G_+(\IR)/\mathcal{K}_{\infty}$ with $\hn$.
 Given a compact open subgroup $\mathcal{K}$ of $G(\adeles_f)$, denote by $_{\mathcal{K}}\Sh(W)$ the Shimura variety whose complex points are given by

 This Shimura variety is a moduli space for abelian varieties together with a polarization, an endomorphism, and a level structure (dependent upon the choice of $\mathcal{K}$).
-Note that $_{\mathcal{K}}\Sh(W)$ consists of copies of quotients of $\hn$.
+Note that $_{\mathcal{K}}\Sh(W)$ consists of copies of quotients of spaces isomorphic to $\hn$.

 When we are working with some other group $H$, we write $\Sh(H)$ instead of $\Sh(W)$.